-The psychoactivity of the root barks of the Iboga tree (from which Ibogaine is extracted) was first discovered by the Pygmy tribes of Central Africa, who subsequently passed the knowledge on to the Bwiti tribes of Gabon.
-French explorers further learned of it from the Bwiti tribe and brought Iboga to Europe in the years of 1899-1900, where it was eventually marketed in France as the medication ‘Lambarène’.
+Ibogaine was not used in the West until French explorers learned of it from the Bwiti tribe and brought Iboga to Europe in the years of 1899-1900, where it was eventually marketed in France as the medication ‘Lambarène’.

-Lambarène, an extract of the Tabernanthe manii plant, was promoted as a mental and physical stimulant from the 1930’s-1960’s and was somewhat popular amongst post-World War II athletes.
-Lambarène was withdrawn from the market in 1966 when the sale of Ibogaine-containing products became illegal in France.
+Lambarène, an extract of the Tabernanthe plant, was promoted as a mental and physical stimulant from the 1930’s-1960’s and was somewhat popular amongst post-World War II athletes.
+However, Lambarène was withdrawn from the market in 1966 when the sale of Ibogaine-containing products was banned in France.

-For an excellent current article on the status of Ibogaine in the West now, you can click here to check out ‘The Future of Medical Ibogaine’ from www.psychedelicstoday.com.
+For an excellent current article on the status of Ibogaine in the West now, check out ‘The Future of Medical Ibogaine’ from www.psychedelicstoday.com.